dkyleward/gplyr/README.md

 ## Creation
 Create a data frame object in GISDK code with the following code

-`df = CreateObject("df", tbl)`
+`df = CreateObject("df")`

-`tbl` is an optional argument that loads the data frame with information.
 By default, the data frame is created empty, and one of the input methods below adds data.

 ## Methods
 This section provides a simple list of methods to give an idea of what is available.
 A wiki will be created to provide proper documentation and examples for each method.